Satellite Near Earth

 Can you buy Starlink stock?

-Starlink is a subsidiary of SpaceX, which is a private company.
-There is no SpaceX or Starlink stock symbol and you can't buy it in your brokerage account.
+Starlink is a wholly-owned subsidiary of SpaceX, which is a private company.
+There is no SpaceX or Starlink stock symbol, and you can't buy it in your brokerage account.

-In September 2020, Elon Musk tweeted about spinning Starlink out of SpaceX and taking it public once its business stabilized.
+In September 2020, Elon Musk tweeted that he planned to spin Starlink out of SpaceX and take it public once the business stabilized.

 It's impossible for retail investors to buy Starlink stock before its IPO, but there are ways for both accredited investors and retail investors to invest in Starlink (via an investment in SpaceX, its parent company).